 Renault’s answer to the 2CV still makes for an intriguing choice on today’s classic market.
 Here’s how to buy a great Renault 4

-Arriving in 1961 as arguably the closest rival to the big-selling Citroën 2CV, the new Renault 4 took the concept of a front-wheel drive utility car and developed it for extra versatility.
-Innovations included a five-door hatchback body style (revolutionary for the time), enabling the Renault to be used as a small estate or van when the need arose.
-Suddenly, the 2CV looked dated by comparison.
+Launched in 1961 as arguably the nearest competitor to the hugely successful Citroën 2CV, the new Renault 4 took the idea of a front-wheel drive utility car and pushed it further in terms of practicality and versatility.
+Among its key innovations was a five-door hatchback body style – genuinely groundbreaking at the time – allowing the Renault to double as a compact estate or even a van when required.
+By comparison, the 2CV suddenly appeared rather old-fashioned.

-Renault chief, Pierre Dreyfus, was proud of his company’s latest offering, describing it as a “blue jeans car” – a model that, like the famous denim garment, could be both fashionable and practical. appealing to large numbers of people.
-And he was right, with the French – plus much of Europe and even South America – taking the R4 to their hearts, with over eight million sold in total.
+Renault boss Pierre Dreyfus was immensely proud of the company’s latest model, famously referring to it as a “blue jeans car” – a vehicle that, much like the iconic denim garment, could be both stylish and practical while appealing to the masses.
+He was proved absolutely right, with buyers in France, across much of Europe and even South America embracing the R4, helping total production exceed eight million examples.

-A van version was planned from the start, with the Renault 4’s front-wheel drive and low, flat floor being ideal for creating a large cargo area.
-The passenger cars also benefited from the layout, with any Renault 4 providing ample room for all the family and their belongings, while typically French suspension settings aided long-distance comfort.
-The choice of engines available in the Renault 4 grew over the years, from the original 747cc (if we ignore the short-lived 603cc Renault 3 derivative) through to the 1108cc version used in the (34bhp) final-spec GTL.
+A van derivative had been part of the plan from the outset, with the Renault 4’s front-wheel drive layout and low, flat floor making it ideal for maximising load space.
+Passenger versions also benefitted from the clever packaging, with every Renault 4 offering generous accommodation for a family and their luggage, while the typically soft French suspension delivered impressive long-distance comfort.
+Engine options expanded over the years too, ranging from the original 747cc unit – ignoring the short-lived 603cc Renault 3 spin-off – through to the 1108cc engine fitted to the final GTL models, producing 34bhp.

-The Renault 4 disappeared from UK showrooms at the end of 1986, but enjoyed a further six years of sales in France.
-If you fancy one now, what should you be looking for?
+The Renault 4 disappeared from British showrooms at the end of 1986, although production and sales in France continued for another six years.
+If you’re tempted by one today, what should you be looking out for?

 Bodywork

-Brand new galvanised chassis are available from De Franzose of Germany but they cost around €1980 including taxes (£1697 at the time of writing).
-They also need collecting, as shipping isn’t available.
+Completely new galvanised chassis are available from Der Franzose in Germany, although they are far from cheap at around €1980 including taxes, which equated to roughly £1716 at the time of writing.
+You’ll also need to arrange collection yourself, as shipping is not offered.

 Engine and transmission

-Unless you’re buying a rare early car, your Renault 4 will come with a four-speed all-synchro gearbox that’s generally tough and reliable.
-If the clutch feels heavy or is sticking, it’s likely to be because the shaft between the external clutch lever and the release fork has seized, but it should be easy enough to free off.
+Unless you’re buying an early and now quite rare example, your Renault 4 will be fitted with the later four-speed all-synchromesh gearbox, which is generally strong and dependable.
+A heavy or sticking clutch is usually caused by the shaft linking the external clutch lever to the release fork seizing up, but it’s normally straightforward enough to free off.

 Suspension, steering and brakes

-When it comes to the R4’s long-travel independent torsion bar suspension set-up, you should carry out the usual checks for leaks and general wear.
-Bear in mind that if the torsion bars are damaged or require adjustment, this is a job that requires a specialist tool and is usually left to the experts.
-The rear dampers are mounted horizontally and it’s important that only authentic Renault 4 units are used as their rebound rate is around twice the compression rate; experts warn that fitting ‘normal’ dampers could result in air bubbles around the valves, preventing them from damping and leading to wheel vibration.
+As for the R4’s long-travel independent torsion bar suspension, the usual checks for fluid leaks and signs of wear still apply.
+It’s worth remembering that if the torsion bars are damaged or need adjusting, the work requires specialist equipment and is generally best left to an expert.
+The rear dampers are mounted horizontally, and it’s vital to fit genuine Renault 4 items only, as their rebound rate is roughly double the compression rate.
+Specialists warn that using conventional dampers can create air bubbles around the valves, stopping them from damping correctly and causing wheel vibration.

 Interior, trim and electrics